PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-13 17:02:03
+Last updated: 2024-04-13 17:02:36
-Random Quote: You are the love of my life.
-Everything I have and everything I am is yours.
-Forever. - Barney Stinson
+Random Quote: Robin: "Ted, are you acting out the last scene of 'Sleepless in Seattle' with little dolls?"Ted: "How long have you been out here?"Robin: "Ten seconds."Ted: "Yeah - just the last scene." - Robin Scherbatsky